-The slope along the BNSF bluff has slid and exposed 200 f free 90 feet above the BNSF tracks and is a primary contri and potential closure of the BNSF track and interruption of to the bottom of the slope and the slope stabilized. butor to slope erosior at this location.
-To prevent continuation of slope failure Has Project Previously Been Approved By Council?
-Yes If Yes, Appropriation Amount Previously Budgeted \$ 25,000 Appropriation Amount Requested for 2015 \$ 333,500 Estimated Appropriations To Be Requested In Future [identify \$ amounts by FY]: FYs Identify Effect Of Project On Future Operating Expen ditures
+The slope along the BNSF bluff has slid and exposed 200 feet of an existing 24-inch diameter storm drainage pipe.
+The pipe is hanging free 90 feet above the BNSF tracks and is a primary contributor to slope erosion at this location.
+To prevent continuation of slope failure and potential closure of the BNSF track and interruption of Sounder and AMTRAK service, the pipe needs to be repaired and extended to the bottom of the slope and the slope stabilized.
+Has Project Previously Been Approved By Council?
+Yes If Yes, Appropriation \$ 25,000 Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 333,5 00 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures